oVirt/vdsm/doc/thin-provisioning.md

   during LSM.
 - Keep the current flow with no changes.
-- Events received during LSM will mark a drive for extension, but the drive montior ignored this state during LSM, since it must check the drive and/or the replica explicitily.
+- Events received during LSM will mark a drive for extension, but the drive monitor ignores this state during LSM, since it must check the drive and/or the replica explicitly.
 - When LSM is completed:
+  - If the new drive is chunked and the source drive was marked for extension, the destination must be extended, since it is an exact mirror of the source drive at the time we did the pivot, and it may contain new data after pivot.
-  - Clear the needs extension on the drive
+    The drive will be picked for extension on the next monitoring cycle.
-  - Unregister the block threshold event for the old drive
+  - The old drive is not part of the libvirt chain after we pivot to the new drive.
+So it is not necessary to clear the block threshold event for the old drive
-  - If the new drive is chunked, register a new threshold event
+  - If the new drive is not chunked, and the drive was marked for extension, clear the threshold, as it is not relevant any more.
 - If LSM failed, and a drive was marked for extension during LSM, it will extended on the next drive monitor cycle.